sayeemabdullah/React-Cribsheet/README.md

 ```

-After that we can use the below command to install package which will create react app:
+After that we can use the below command to install the package which will create react app:

 ``` shell